Acrotrichini

 Human Relevance

 No direct economic importance.
-Occasionally found in compost and agricultural settings where decomposition occurs.
+Occasionally found in compost and agricultural settings where organic decomposition occurs.
 Indicator of mature, stable decay in ecological assessments.
 Rarely encountered by non- due to size.

 Similar Taxa